 The most common motorized sprayer is a boom sprayer with a pump that provides enough liquid pressure to spray the target from nozzles located on the boom.
-High pressure sprays (700 - 2000 kPa or 100 - 300 psi) are typically required for spraying insecticides and fungicides.
+High pressure sprays (700 - 2000 kPa or 100 - 300 psi) are typically required for spraying insecticides and fungicides on berry crops.
 The same sprayers can be used at lower pressures when spraying herbicides.